Sajid Javid

-Sajid Javid (/'sædʒɪd 'dʒævɪd/; born 5 December 1969) is a British politician who served as Secretary of State for Health and Social Care from June 2021 to July 2022, having previously served as Home Secretary from 2018 to 2019 and Chancellor of the Exchequer from 2019 to 2020.
-A member of the Conservative Party, he has been Member of Parliament for Bromsgrove since 2010.
+Sir Sajid Javid (/'sædʒɪd 'dʒævɪd/; born 5 December 1969) is a British former politician who served as Secretary of State for Health and Social Care from June 2021 to July 2022, having previously served as Home Secretary from 2018 to 2019 and Chancellor of the Exchequer from 2019 to 2020.
+A member of the Conservative Party, he was Member of Parliament for Bromsgrove between 2010 and 2024.

-Born in Rochdale, Lancashire, to a British Pakistani family, Javid was raised largely in Bristol.
+Born in Rochdale into a Pakistani family, Javid was raised largely in Bristol.
 He studied Economics and Politics at the University of Exeter, where he joined the Conservative Party.
 Working in banking, he rose to become a managing director at Deutsche Bank.
 He was elected to the House of Commons in May 2010.
 Under the coalition government of David Cameron he was a Junior Treasury Minister before being promoted to Cameron's Cabinet as Culture Secretary, following Maria Miller's resignation.
 Following the 2015 general election, Cameron promoted Javid to Business Secretary.